Return to Philosophy Web Homepagephilosophy.lander.edu Title: Introduction to Logic

 "All non-ventured things are non-gained things."

-2. More complex examples can be "mechanized" in a translation process consisting of applying the above "Rules of Thumb" in a effective fashion.
+5. More complex examples sometimes can be “mechanized” in a translation process consisting of applying the steps listed above as ”Rules of Thumb“ in a effective fashion.

 (1) "When the cat's away, the mice will play."